mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 Creature Sizes and Characteristics
 For each creature, roll 2d6 for its Size and apply any Dice Modifiers from its Terrain or Movement category.
-The creature’s Size determines its Weight, Strength, Dexterity and Endurance – for example, a roll of 7 means that the creature has a Strength of 3d6, an Dexterity of 3d6 and an Endurance of 3d6.
+The creature's Size determines its Weight, Strength, Dexterity and Endurance – for example, a roll of 7 means that the creature has a Strength of 3d6, an Dexterity of 3d6 and an Endurance of 3d6.

-Roll 2d6 separately for the animal’s Weapons and Armor.
+Roll 2d6 separately for the animal's Weapons and Armor.
 Add a +8 DM when rolling for weapons if the animal is a Carnivore, and a +4 if it is an Omnivore; subtract a –6 DM if the animal is a Herbivore.
 Scavengers automatically have Teeth in addition to any other